Advertiser Disclosure

 Regularly Check Your Credit Score

-Tracking your credit score keeps it top of mind and can reveal insights.
+Tracking your credit score keeps it at the top of your mind and can reveal insights.
 Ask yourself what you did recently to warrant any movements in your credit score.
 If you paid off old debts, your credit score likely increased a few points.
 Increasing your credit card debt may have resulted in a lower score since that activity hurts your credit utilization ratio.
 Monitoring your credit report will inspire you to practice prudent money habits and protect your credit.

 Advertisement Disclosure